-- □ Does the union have policy on this? - □ Have we got any agreements what do they say? - □ Who may I need to speak to gather evidence? - □ What does the member want? - □ What does the law say? - □ Should I get expert advice e.g. National Officer/TUC etc? - □ Can I get advice/information/support form anywhere else? - □ What questions should I be putting to management?
+- Does the union have policy on this? - Have we got any agreements what do they say? - Who may I need to speak to gather evidence? - What does the member want? - What does the law say? - Should I get expert advice e.g. Regional Officer/TUC etc? - Can I get advice/information/support from anywhere else? - What questions should I be putting to management?